 According to the website, healthy eating habits, physical activity, and involvement in your community help contribute to living a long, productive, and meaningful life.
 This section of the website offers links to dietary guidelines for older Americans, the American Dietetic Association, the National Institutes of Health Senior Health website, and resources for volunteering and senior employment.

 According to the website, long-term care – either through in-home assistance, community programs, or residential facilities – allows you to stay active and accomplish everyday tasks.
-This section of the website offers links for finding home care and assisted living facilities; resources for caregivers; securing benefits (Benefits.gov, Medicare.gov); planning for long-term care (LongTermCare.gov, Medicaid.gov); veteran’s services; and preparing for end of life (Advance Directives, funeral planning, organ donation).
+Finding reliable senior care providers may sometimes prove to be a difficult task, as elders need to be looked after with care and caution, hence will need trustworthy caregivers.
+This section of the website offers links for finding home care and assisted living facilities; resources for caregivers; securing benefits (Benefits.gov, Medicare.gov); planning for long-term care (LongTermCare.gov, Medicaid.gov); veteran’s services; and preparing for the end of life (Advance Directives, funeral planning, organ donation).

 According to the website, millions of older Americans encounter abuse, neglect, exploitation, or discrimination each year.
 This section of the website offers links to help you identify scams, prevent fraud, address senior housing issues, stop elder abuse, and find legal assistance.

 Retirement Planning & Security